huks0/udacity_project1/README.md

 ## Summary
 This dataset contains data about potential customers of a bank.
 E.g. the age, the profession, marital status, loan etc.

-The best performing model was a
+The best performing model was the result of the AutoML pipeline with a StandardScalerWrapper XGBoostClassifier.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 The scikit-learn pipeline was configured with discrete values and choice parameters.
 While the parameter C is used for regularization, max_iter helps to define the maximum number of iterations.
+The first step is the download / creation of a tabular dataset, that contains bankmarketing data.
+This dataset is first cleaned and then split into test and training data.
+Afterwards a logistic regression is performed with the hyperparameters C and max_iter.
+For C and max_iter a range of discrete values is configured.
+Here Hyperdrive and its hyperparameter tuning is used to find the best set of hyperparameters and the best perfoming model.
+The optimization metric chosen is accuracy.

 **What are the benefits of the parameter sampler you chose?**

 I chose the RandomParameterSampling, which allows to define an early-stop criteria.
-The advantage of this parameter sampling is the reduction of cotst thanks to the early termination.
+The advantage of this parameter sampling is the reduction of costs thanks to the early termination.

 **What are the benefits of the early stopping policy you chose?**
 I used the BanditPolicy, which helps to cancel poorly performing runs earlier.
 Via the slack factor the distance to the best performing run is calculated.
 If the current run is to far away form the best run, it will be stopped.
 This helps to save compute power, time and money.